-Regarding the history of image manipulation, Dino Brugioni's Photo Fakery (published by Brassey's Inc., 1999) shows images from the 1850s that used multiple negatives to create scenes that never existed.
-And, throughout history silver-based images have been manipulated-often for political reasons.
-Digital imaging doesn't create the possibility of image manipulation; digital imaging merely provides an additional technology for it, and for the detection of it.
+Silver-based photographic images have been manipulated, altered, and faked for over 150 years.
+Dino Brugioni's Photo Fakery (published by Brassey's Inc., 1999) shows images from the 1850s to the late 20th century in which multiple negatives were used to create scenes that never existed, or were otherwise manipulated.
+Throughout history silver-based images have been manipulated-often for political reasons.